 13. Kerry – Slea Head Drive

-Voted the No.1 attraction in Co.
-Kerry on TripAdvisor, a scenic drive from Dingle Town to the Dingle Peninsula and back.
+Voted the No.1 attraction in County Kerry on TripAdvisor, a scenic drive from Dingle Town to the Dingle Peninsula and back.
 Absolutely amazing.

 14. Kildare – The Kildare Maze

 Leinster’s largest hedge maze is a fabulous attraction located just outside Prosperous in the North Kildare countryside.
 We are focused on providing a challenging and exciting day out with good old-fashioned fun for families at an affordable price.
 Out in the fresh air, this is a great place for families to enjoy a day together, making it one of the top things to do in Ireland with the kids in tow.

 15. Kilkenny – Kilkenny Castle